-Dive deeper into specific tools and approaches with 1:1 support in our CLD Clinics.
+Dive deeper into specific tools and approaches with FREE 1:1 support with an experienced CLD facilitator.

 Get support as and how you need it for your CLD work.
-Our one-hour CLD Clinics provide you with access to expert advice on the specific tools and practices relevant to your organisation, project or desired outcome.
+Our one-hour 1:1 Kōrero provide you with access to expert advice on the specific tools and practices relevant to your organisation, project or desired outcome.

 What to expect.

-Book an hour-long, online 1:1 clinic with one of our experienced CLD practitioners.
+Book an hour-long, online kōrero with one of our experienced CLD practitioners.
 Together you can explore your unique situation, identify potential strengths and assets within your community, and apply CLD tools and thinking to support your mahi.

 How does it work?